Nexus Academy | Personalized Drug & Alcohol Rehab

 Somatic Therapy

-Somatic therapy focuses on the mind and body connections linked to our experiences.
-Somatic therapists utilize mind and body practices that help to release the stored stress and ease tension within the body.
+Somatic therapy focuses on the mind body connections linked to our experiences.
+Somatic therapists utilize mind body practices that help to release the stored stress and ease tension within the body.
 This is done through guided exercises, breathing techniques, and gentle movements.

 Medications